othierry/pistache/README.md

 ## Installation ##

-You will need brunch in order to build the lib, you can (and should!) download brunch at http://brunch.io
+You will need brunch (or npm) in order to build the lib, you can download brunch at http://brunch.io

 ```
 $ cd {pistache-download-dir}